 Policy Number WC-NB-20.1 To reduce the risks to municipal drinking water sources from the establishment and operation of a liquid hydrocarbon pipeline within the Future meaning of O. Reg.
-210/01 under the Technical Safety and Standards Specify Action Act or that is subject to the Canadian Energy Regulator Act, where the WHPA-A-v.10; activity would be a significant drinking water threat, the Canada Energy WHPA-B-v.10; IPZ-1-v.10 Municipality the location of any Future proposed pipeline within the Municipality and/or Source Protection Area.
-The Source Protection Authority shall document in the annual report Monitoring pipeline has been proposed and/or application has been received.
+210/01 under the Technical Safety and Standards Specify Action Act or that is subject to the Canadian Energy Regulator Act, where the WHPA-A-v.10; activity would be a significant drinking water threat, the Canada Energy WHPA-B-v.10; Regulator, Ontario Energy Board, and the pipeline proponent are IPZ-1-v.10 encouraged to provide the Source Protection Authority and the Municipality the location of any Future proposed pipeline within the Municipality and/or Source Protection Area.
+The Source Protection Authority shall document in the annual report Monitoring the number of Future pipelines proposed within vulnerable areas if a pipeline has been proposed and/or application has been received.